 How long will the procedure take?

-Every patient is different so it is not possible to give a definite timeframe.
-The procedure will take about 30 minutes to carry out.
+The procedure usually takes around 30 minutes but varies depending on each individual.
 However, following the biopsy you will need to remain in the department for 2 hours.

-A chest X-ray may be performed before you are able to go home.
-You may have to wait longer and have a repeat chest X-ray if you develop a pneumothorax or feel unwell.
+A chest X-ray is usually performed before you are able to go home.
+You may have to wait longer in the department and have a repeat chest X-ray if you develop a pneumothorax or feel unwell.

 What happens after the procedure?